LanaChen0/Poseidon/README.md

 Through protected whales and forests, it can reduce almost 200M tons of carbon.

 Poseidon can notice fire forests before they burned, and find  best locations for reservoirs.
-Poseidon can point out the routes of whales swimming, to avoid accidental injury by ships.
+(Reservoirs can not only extinguishing but also keep place wet) Poseidon can point out the routes of whales swimming, to avoid accidental injury by ships.

 ## Install: